roise-bailey/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was the micro:bit itself.
+As the first project I completed on the micro:bit, every element of the process was new to me- including the coding and making connections on the breadboard.
+I ultimately learned the basics on how to work the micro:bit and were to access resources to help with coding or fabrication.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as signs that use LED's.
+The text that is displayed can be easily changed and could be useful as road signs or notice boards.

 ### Using a Light Sensor & Analog Inputs ###